 Additionally, GWAC is an active participant with many legal, governmental and community groups throughout the area, such as the D.C.
 Commission for Women, the National Committee on Pay Equity, the Women’s Bar Association, and the National League of Women Voters.
 Participation in these and similar organizations allows GWAC to influence and assist the community at large and carry its messages to a wider audience.
 GWAC has also taken a keen interest in judicial and executive appointments, recommending many of its members for appointments, and others, to these vacancies.
 GWAC also actively seeks information on employment vacancies and disseminates it to the membership.

-GWAC has flourished under the leadership of its presidents Barbara Whiting-Wright, Lenore H. Cameron, Ruth R. Banks, Cecile A. Vaughters-Johnson, N. Denise Wilson-Taylor, Belva D. Newsome, Kathryn A. Ellis, Gloria R. Sulton, Grace E. Speights, Cheryl L. Ziegler, Kim Kendrick, Elicia Pegues Spearman, Norma Brown Hutcheson, Tara Fentress, Rita Sampson, Kirra L. Jarratt, Ayoka Campbell, Michelle Thomas, Lani P. Shaw, Nakeasha L. Sanders, Valencia Rainey, Josephine Nelson Harriott, Meredith Graves, Melanie Bates, Brandes Ash and Alicia McNeal.
+GWAC has flourished under the leadership of its presidents Barbara Whiting-Wright, Lenore H. Cameron, Ruth R. Banks, Cecile A. Vaughters-Johnson, N. Denise Wilson-Taylor, Belva D. Newsome, Kathryn A. Ellis, Gloria R. Sulton, Grace E. Speights, Cheryl L. Ziegler, Kim Kendrick, Elicia Pegues Spearman, Norma Brown Hutcheson, Tara Fentress, Rita Sampson, Kirra L. Jarratt, Ayoka Campbell, Michelle Thomas, Lani P. Shaw, Nakeasha L. Sanders, Valencia Rainey, Josephine Nelson Harriott, Meredith Graves, Melanie Bates, Brandes Ash, Alicia McNeal, Janea Hawkins, Carla Jordan-Detamore, and Maryam Hatcher.
 Each GWAC President has improved upon or added something new to the GWAC structure to ensure its continued existence and assistance to the community.

 Of particular note, GWAC organized its own American Inn of Court.
 The Charlotte E. Ray American Inn of Court in 1994 is the first African American Inn of Court named after an African-American woman.
 GWAC also established and endowed its own foundation to fund its charitable activities.
 GWAC is a committed group of proactive individuals!